WalletConnect/walletconnect-docs/docs/specs/servers/push/spec.md

 ```

 - `CLIENT_ID`: The Client's ID from the Relay pairing.
 - `TYPE`: The push service to use e.g. APNS, FCM.
-This will be validated against the supported types on the Echo
+This will be validated against the supported types on the Push
   Server's side.
 - `DEVICE_TOKEN`: The device's token for the push service e.g. FCM, APNS.